tfausak/tfausak.github.io/about.md

   and idiomatic starting point.
 I made it to codify best practices.
 It also encourages package authors to create tests and benchmarks.

+- [Rattletrap][] (Haskell):
+  Rattletrap parses and generates Rocket League replays.
+It is used to extract meaningful data from an opaque binary format and to write that data back out to the same format.
+I made this to see how Haskell compares to other languages in a medium-sized, real-world project.

 - [Neon][] (PureScript):
   Neon is an experimental standard library for PureScript.
 It starts from scratch to explore lawless type classes.
 I made it to see what duck typing